Languages skills and careers

 ABL is a multilingual recruitment agency specialising in placing language graduates in a wide variety of bi-lingual roles including translation, interpreting, sales and customer service across a wide range of organisations both in the UK and abroad.

-To find out about ways of gaining experience through volunteering see our voluntary work pages.
-You can also use the searchable databases on the following web sites:
+To find out about ways of gaining experience through volunteering see our volunteering page.
+You can also use the searchable databases on the following web sites.